 Similar harm reduction training surrounding exposure and disposal of sharps and sharps containers is also outlined in Cal/OSHA guidelines, unlike federal standards.
 In terms of disease-related standards, Cal/OSHA has stricter regulations concerning Aerosol Transmissible Disease (ATD) reduction, helping limit the spread of SARS, Tuberculosis, Measles, and Influenza, among other pathogens.
 Cal/OSHA guidelines function similarly to federally enforced OSHA guidelines but with more focus on common, state-specific issues.

-Depending on the nature of the injury, as well as how you sustained your injury, you may be able to take legal action to rectify your claim.
+Depending on the nature of the injury, as well as how you sustained your injury, you may be able to take legal action to rectify your claim in San Diego.
 If you are considered an employee of a particular business, you may only be able to file for worker’s compensation; however, if you are hired as an independent contractor and get hurt on the job, suing the company that contracted your services may be the main avenue for settling your case.
 For example, if you work as a plumber and are hired to fix some leaking pipes at a restaurant, but you end up falling and spraining your ankle on a broken floor tile, you may have to file a claim against the owner of the restaurant as a way to repay the damages caused by that sprain.
 On the other hand, if you are hired as an employee of that restaurant, either as a chef or waitstaff, and sustain the same injury, you must report that injury to your boss to be handled as a worker’s compensation case.

 If the damage caused by your workplace accident goes beyond the scope of your employer’s coverage, you have the option of filing a claim against them as a way to gain back any further damages.
 For example, if you sustain a back injury on the job and report the injury to your supervisor, but your employer only covers a certain portion of your medical expenses related to treating that injury, especially considering that this is a violation of regulations surrounding worker’s compensation guidelines, you can file a claim for damages.
 Creating a personal injury suit surrounding your work-related injury can help recover money lost from missing shifts, loss of earning capacity, and even pain and suffering relating to your condition.